Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 redacted redacted redacted redacted redacted redacted redacted

-A secondary possibility is Neo-Confucian influence, especially in the framework’s attention to:
+A secondary possibility is redacted redacted influence, especially in the framework’s attention to:

 - disciplined self-cultivation;
 - relational balance;